omicsEye/microbial_physiology/README.md

 *save_file*	if true, saves a .csv to the working directory containing the information resulting from the combined table

 #### *Details*
 CombineData.R is a script that merges the tables extracted from BacDive and ProTrait.
-This script is required because the column labels produced for each of these tables are different and they are different traits extracted in general.
+This script is required because the column labels produced for each of these tables are different and there are different traits extracted in general.
 This script works to create one cohesive table.

 #### *Value*
 Returns a data.frame containing a information from the combined tables

 #### *Warning*
 This script lacks the functionality of being able to merge any two given tables.
-This therefore leaves it limited to the tables produced by the ProTrait and BacDive functions
+This therefore leaves it limited to the tables produced by the ProTrait and BacDive functions.
+It also does not yet handle duplicate species.

 ------------------------------------------------------------------------------------------------------------------------------